Programme Structure

 Compulsory component 1

-ADM PhD students have to take at least 2 of the following 3 courses:
+ADM PhD students must take at least 2 of the following 3 courses:

 Compulsory component 2